hummat/cgtproject/README.md

 4. When the simulation terminates, find the minimum of the computed means and subract it from all means (this lowers the curve onto the x-axis)
 5. Apply an exponential moving average (https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) onto the resulting curve to smooth it
 6. Compute the area under this curve

+### Cheaters
+> The template we propose to perform this transformation is to use a summarization routine accepting a time k, a reference agent i, and a set of d agents in i’s neighborhood, and returning a context feature vector V_i_tk.

+The summarization routine is supposed to be problem-agnostic, but they are explicitly taking problem-domain information in the form of 'neighborhood agents' as part of their summarization routine.
+Should we do it right and only utilize the agent's experiences or cheat like them and feed problem-domain info?